Selwyn Jones

-Selwyn Aldridge Jones (born May 13, 1970) is an American former professional football cornerback who played six seasons in the National Football League (NFL).
+Selwyn Aldridge Jones (born May 13, 1970) is an American former professional football player who was a cornerback for six seasons in the National Football League (NFL).
+He played college football for the Colorado State Rams.

 At the time of his entering the NFL draft, Jones had set the career record for interceptions with 15 at Colorado State University.
-He finished the 1990 season with 6 interceptions.
+He finished the 1990 season with six interceptions.
 Jones was invited to play in the Senior Bowl and the East West Shrine game but couldn't attend due to a hip injury.
 He was the #5 rated NFL cornerback prospect heading into his senior year at Colorado State by USA Today in 1991.
 Jones was selected by the Cleveland Browns in the seventh round of the draft with the 177th overall pick in April 1992 and placed on injured reserve.
 Jones returned to action for the 1993 season under Bill Belichick and Nick Saban with 24 tackles and 3 interceptions for the Cleveland Browns.
 Jones intercepted David Klingler of the Cincinnati Bengals twice in a September 5, 1993, nationally televised game.
 He hauled in another interception against Steve Young and the 49ers the very next week in a Monday night match-up.
 The 1994 season saw Jones get released mid-year from the Browns and join the New Orleans Saints in late October 1994.
 Jones made 2 starts and played in 7 games for the Saints.
 As a free agent, he signed a 2-year $1.9 million deal with the Seattle Seahawks in 1995.
 He played in 12 games that season.
 Jones completed the 1996 season with one interception and 24 tackles.
 Jones signed with the Denver Broncos in May 1997 and won the starting right cornerback spot prior to sustaining a left knee injury early in the season and was placed on season-ending injured reserve.
 In Super Bowl XXXII, the Broncos defeated the Green Bay Packers thus earning the city of Denver and Jones their first Super Bowl ring in February 1998.